 The Mobility Hub

-The Mobility Hub is further subdivided into the Bus Terminal, Subway Station, and South Millway sub-districts based on the unique characteristics associated with each.
+The Mobility Hub is further subdivided into the Bus Terminal, Subway Station, and South Millway sub-districts based on the unique uses associated with each.

-The Mobility Hub is a bold vision of world-class transit experience and primary point of arrivals, that welcomes people to and from the VMC at all times of the day, as people arrive or depart for work, and stay well into the evening hours when friends and families visit the VMC to begin to explore the entire downtown and beyond.
-With its creative wayfinding programs and public art programming to come online along with retail uses, and interactive public space animation, the Mobility Hub will offer a truly unique sense of arrival.
+The Mobility Hub is a bold vision of world-class transit experience and primary point-of- arrivals, that welcomes people to and from the VMC at all times of the day.
+People can arrive or depart for work, and stay well into the evening hours while visiting the VMC and exploring the downtown and beyond.
+With its creative wayfinding and public art programming to come online along with retail uses, and interactive public space animation, the Mobility Hub will offer a truly unique sense of arrival.